-According to the terms of the RareStone License, RareStone has agreed to seek local approvals to commercialize IMCIVREE for the treatment of obesity and hyperphagia due to biallelic proopiomelanocortin (POMC), proprotein convertase subtilisin/kexin type 1 (PCSK1) or leptin receptor (LEPR) deficiency, as well as Bardet-Biedl and Alström syndromes.
+According to the terms of the RareStone License, RareStone has agreed to seek local approvals to commercialize IMCIVREE for the treatment of obesity and hyperphagia due to POMC, PCSK1, or LEPR deficiency, as well as Bardet-Biedl and Alström syndromes.
 Additionally, RareStone agreed to fund efforts to identify and enroll patients from China in Rhythm's global EMANATE trial, a Phase 3, randomized, double-blind, placebo-controlled trial to evaluate setmelanotide in four independent sub-studies in patients with obesity due to a heterozygous variant of POMC/PCSK1 or LEPR; certain variants of the SRC1 gene, and certain variants of the SH2B1 gene.
 According to the terms of the RareStone License, RareStone made an upfront payment to Rhythm of \$7.0 million and issued Rhythm 1,077,586 ordinary shares.
 Rhythm will be eligible to receive development and commercialization milestones of up to \$62.5 million, as well as tiered royalty payments on annual net sales of IMCIVREE.

 On October 28, 2022, we delivered written notice, or the Notice, to RareStone that we have terminated the RareStone License for cause.
 In accordance with the Notice, we maintain that RareStone has materially breached its obligations under the RareStone License to fund, perform or seek certain key clinical studies and waivers, including with respect to our global EMANATE trial, among other obligations.
 On December 21, 2022, RareStone provided written notice to us that it objects to the claims in the Notice, including our termination of the RareStone License for cause.
+On March 16, 2023, we provided written notice, or the March Notice, to RareStone reaffirming our position that RareStone has materially breached its obligations under the RareStone License and that we have terminated the RareStone License for cause, and also requested documentation supporting RareStone's purported dispute notice objecting to the claims in the Notice.
+On May 10, 2023, RareStone provided written notice to us reaffirming its objections to the claims in our October Notice and March Notice, including to our termination of the RareStone License for cause.
+On November 29, 2023, RareStone wrote to us seeking to negotiate and execute a commercial supply agreement as contemplated under the Exclusive License Agreement, and on January 19, 2024, we responded in writing again reaffirming our position that RareStone has materially breached its obligations under the RareStone License and that we have terminated the RareStone License for cause.